Remi-Coulom/joedb/doc/source/asio_coroutines.rst

-Coroutines are a C++ language feature introduced in C++20 that allow writing asynchronous code almost as conveniently as synchronous code: instead of ending an operation in a separate callback, the code before and after the operation can be written sequentially, in the same scope.
+Coroutines are a C++ language feature introduced in C++20 that allow writing asynchronous code almost as conveniently as synchronous code: instead of ending an operation in a separate callback, the code before and after the operation can be written sequentially, in the same local scope.

-A good starting point is the `coroutine page of cppreference.com
+Coroutines are described in `coroutine page of cppreference.com
 <https://en.cppreference.com/w/cpp/language/coroutines.html>`_.

 Using Coroutines with asio